Technical Assistance

-NHACD’s latest effort to help promote responsible use of natural resources is the New Hampshire Conservation Planning Initiative.
-In 2019, NHACD hired two conservation planners to work with landowners anywhere in the state to help them plan practices to address resource concerns on their property and enhance the ecosystem services that their land provides.
-This initiative addresses the high demand from NH farm and forest owners for assistance in understanding and addressing their natural resource concerns.
+NHACD currently has 3 conservation planners, but this effort to help promote responsible use of natural resources is a New Hampshire Conservation Planning Initiative started in 2019.
+NHACD hired two conservation planners to work with landowners anywhere in the state to help them plan practices to address resource concerns on their property and enhance the ecosystem services that their land provides.
+This initiative addressed the high demand from NH farm and forest owners for assistance in understanding and addressing their natural resource concerns.

-An expansion of a similar NHACD project undertaken from 2017-2019 but limited to the Connecticut River Watershed in New Hampshire, this statewide project provides greater access to land conservation planning, technical assistance with implementation of conservation plans, and overall farm viability.
+It was an expansion of a similar NHACD project undertaken from 2017-2019 but limited to the Connecticut River Watershed in New Hampshire.
+This statewide project provides greater access to land conservation planning, technical assistance with implementation of conservation plans, and overall farm viability.
 This initiative is supported by the National Association of Conservation Districts.

 NHACD’s conservation planners can provide farmer clients with a number of conservation products: